Sardinia Travel Guide

 Fresh seafood and wine are widely available throughout the islands, along with relaxed, open-air cafés and bars.
 Shopping for clothing and local crafts like lace, wood, carvings, and carpets is generally done in the tourist areas or larger city of Cagliari.
 Culturally, the islands are known for a form of vocal polyphony, or guttural singing, known as Canto a Tenores, which has drawn many famous musicians to record its unique sound.

-A languid train system operates on the main island with stops in Cagliari, Arbatax, Sassari and Palau, with the most scenic route being the trip from Macomer to Bosa Marina.
-Villages and towns can be explored by bicycle or on foot.
+A train system operates on the main island with stops in Cagliari, Arbatax, Sassari and Palau, with the most scenic route being the trip from Macomer to Bosa Marina.
+Villages, this makes for a fantastic tour of Sardiniai.
 Those accessing the island by boat or air arrive in Olbia, with transfers to other parts of Sardinia and the surrounding islands.